 The presentations should also offer an interesting array of perspectives with people from different backgrounds and areas of expertise.
-If your event is called ‘what is observability software’, you won’t only want to have content from software engineers for the panel, but also content from project managers, finance officers, and anyone else whose work is impacted by the software.
+If your event is called "what is observability platform" you won’t only want to have content from software engineers for the panel, but also content from project managers, finance officers, and anyone else whose work is impacted by the software.

 Meet and greet the panelists before hand

 Before you launch your virtual panel, it’s a good idea to meet and greet your panelists one to one or as a group, online or in person.
 This gives you all a chance to get to know each other and ask any questions, as well as collaborating on creating the structure for your panel.